bareos/bareos/docs/manuals/source/TasksAndConcepts/Plugins.rst

 Mandatory Plugin Options:

-All options in the config file are mandatory:
+These options in the config file are mandatory:

 hostname
    The hostname/ip address of the storage backend server